-I’ve learned so much since starting my job at a local running store about 18 months ago.
-I love my job, I love helping those with similar interests and I also enjoy learning about the newest running specialty products.
+I’ve learned so much since starting my job at a local run specialty running store several months ago.
+I love my job, I love helping those with similar interests, and I also enjoy learning about the newest running specialty products.

 Comparatively running isn’t an expensive sport.
-The most important and expensive item you need are good shoes.
+The most important and costly item you need is a pair of running shoes.

-Good shoes means shoes that work for your particular gait, stride and feet.
-Good shoes for me does not mean good shoes for you.
-Similar to marriage there is a different, healthy shoe for every single runner.
+Good pairs of shoes mean shoes that work for your particular gait, stride, and feet.
+A good pair of shoes for me does not mean good shoes for you.
+Similar to marriage, there is a different, healthy shoe for every single runner.

-I was asked to write a post about how to get the most out of coming to get fitted for running shoes.
+I was asked to write a post about how to get the most out of coming into a run specialty store to get fitted for running shoes.

 So how do you get the most out of your running store visit?

 Shin splints?
-Does one leg hurt more then the other?
+Does one leg hurt more than the other?

 Did you lose half your toenails?

-We have looked, studied and helped dozens of people with shoes.
-Trust that when we pull a neutral shoe, you don’t need that high end stability option despite the shoe looking cooler.
+We have looked, studied, and helped dozens of people with shoes.
+Anyone working the floor in run specialty has done many gait analysis and fitted people for running shoes.
+Trust that when we pull a neutral shoe, you don’t need that high-end stability option despite the shoe looking cooler.

 Most running stores are a wealth of training information.

-This could be anything from training to local races.
-Online resources can tell you a lot but they aren’t specialized to your area.
+This could be anything from training plans to local races.
+Online resources can tell you a lot, but they aren’t specialized in your area.
+You might want information on local run clubs, high school running, trail running, training programs, or where to do your long runs.
+Run shops know all of that.
 Information relevant to Florida will not be as relevant to New Jersey.

 Questions for you: